emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

   ( A : U)
   ( x y : A)
   : U
-  := ( t : Δ¹) → A [
+  :=
-    t ≡ 0₂ ↦ x ,  -- the left endpoint is exactly x
+    ( t : Δ¹) →
-    t ≡ 1₂ ↦ y    -- the right endpoint is exactly y
+    A [ t ≡ 0₂ ↦ x,  -- the left endpoint is exactly x
-  ]
+        t ≡ 1₂ ↦ y]   -- the right endpoint is exactly y

 ```

 Extension types are also used to define the type of commutative triangles: